-Quizizz is perfect for homework assignments or for independent work sessions for students.
+Quizizz is perfect for homework assignments or independent work sessions for students.
 It is a self-paced quiz for review or assessment.
-They have a library of user-made quizzes or you can easily create your own.
+They have a library of user-made quizzes, or you can easily create your own.
 You can play live as a whole class (which I’ve personally never done).
-You can also assign to students to complete at their own pace independently.
-The quiz is self-graded and you get the feedback in your account.
+You can also assign students to complete at their own pace independently.
+The quiz is self-graded, and you get the feedback in your account.

 FlipQuiz allows you to create your own review game that plays like Jeopardy.
 You can play whole class without the need for students to have their own devices.
-For the free version, you’re not able to keep score on the game board, but you can simply keep score yourself on your whiteboard.
+You cannot keep score on the game board with the free version, but you can keep score yourself on your whiteboard.

 Is there another free quiz website that you use?
-Share with us in the comments!
+Please share with us in the comments!